VitorLuizC/bitty/packages/nullish/README.md

 ## Getting Stated

-This module default exports `isNullish`, which is a function that checks if value is _nullish_.
+This module default exports `isNullish`, which is a predicate function that checks if value is _nullish_.

 ```ts
 import isNullish from '@bitty/pipe';